 If you are planning on getting into Recruitment, I often explain to people that your first year is often the hardest.
 Why is this?
 Well, the first year is where you have to both learn how to recruit as well as do a significant amount of outbound activity in order to carve out a space for yourself in a particular market.

 Your goal in this first year is to develop a network of job seekers and potential hiring managers that will look to you when they have a recruitment need in the future.
 In your second year, people know more about you and you would have carved out some relationships.
-However the true payback for your hard work really starts in year three where your phone is ringing more frequently with people say things like: "I was referred to you by Jenny who you found a job for last month", or, "You helped one of my colleagues fill a role in her team and I would like your help to find me a similar candidate".
+However, the true payback for your hard work really starts in year three when your phone is ringing more frequently with people saying things like: "I was referred to you by Jenny who you found a job for last month", or, "You helped one of my colleagues fill a role in her team and I would like your help to find me a similar candidate".
 Relationships in any walk of life take time to develop, and Recruitment is no different to this so you must be willing to put in the effort to build these and your reputation.